saezlab/CellNOptR/index.md

 ### _Cytoscape Plugin (CytoCopter)_
 CytoCopteR is a Graphical User Interface designed as a Cytoscape plugin.
 It provides an interface to CellNOptR using Rserve.
 More information is available on [CytoCopter](http://www.cellnopt.org/cytocopter/index.html) page.

+## Complementary Tools
+### _MEIGO_
+[MEIGO](http://www.iim.csic.es/~gingproc/meigo.html), a global optimization toolbox that includes a number of metaheuristic methods as well as a Bayesian inference method for parameter estimation, that can be applied to model training in CellNOpt.
+Available in R, Matlab, and Python.
+Presented in Egea et al BMC Bioinformatics, 214.

+### _Caspo_
+[Caspo](http://bioasp.github.io/caspo/) a Python toolbox based on Answer Set Programming to exactly and exhaustively train Boolean models as defined in CellNOpt’s Boolean steady state case.
+Presented in Guziolowski et al Bioinformatics, 2013 [link](http://bioinformatics.oxfordjournals.org/content/29/18/2320.long)

+### _CoLoMoTo_
+The [ColoMoTo](http://www.colomoto.org/) consortium nvolves other groups developing tools and methods for logic modelling.
+We have also jointly develop the standard SBML-qual (Chaouiya et al, BMC Syst Bio 2013) ([link](http://www.colomoto.org/)) that allows to exchange models within tools.

+### _PHONEMeS_
+[PHONEMeS](http://saezlab.github.io/PHONEMeS/) Toolbox dedicated to mass spectrometry analysis.